GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 {% Img src="image/admin/5gOS8Kz2Qdxu3FbaKZ6W.png", alt="The ARIA Attributes section", width="800", height="506" %}

+### View the source order of elements on screen {: #source-order }

+The **Show source order** option labels page elements with numbers corresponding to their source order.
+Source order is an essential tool for users of assistive technology.
+This is useful because elements do not necessarily appear on the page in their source order.

+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/IKaRqJRKgyd5X6j8oTyP.png", alt="Source order option checked.", width="800", height="144" %}

 ### View an element's computed accessibility properties {: #computed }

 {% Aside %}